beakerbrowser/beaker/README.md

 ![logo.png](build/icons/256x256.png)

-Jolly Beaker is an experimental peer-to-peer Web browser.
+Jolly Browser is an experimental peer-to-peer Web browser based on the Beaker and Hyper Protocol.
 It adds new APIs for building hostless applications while remaining compatible with the rest of the Web.
-[Visit the website.](https://beakerbrowser.com/)
+[Visit the website.](https://jolly.polskapariapiratow.pl/)

 ## Table of Contents